AgnostiqHQ/covalent/doc/source/deployment/index.rst

 Deployment with Docker
 ----------------------

-If the remote machine has `Docker <https://www.docker.com/>`_ enabled then the deployment amounts to simply pulling and running the Covalent container from our public registries.
+If the remote machine has `Docker <https://www.docker.com/>`_ enabled then the deployment amounts to simply pulling the Covalent container from our public registries and running it.
 The deployment can be customized by following the steps outlined in :doc:`./deploy_with_docker`.

 Deployment with Systemd
 -----------------------

 We recommend that you  *not* install Covalent directly at the system level as its Python :doc:`version <../getting_started/compatibility>` and package dependencies can conflict with those of the system.

-To run Covalent under ``systemd``, we recommend that you create a Python virtual environment with Covalent installed and manage Covalent with the ``systemd`` service.
+Instead, create a Python virtual environment with Covalent installed and manage Covalent with the ``systemd`` service.
 This approach ensures that the system-level Python settings are unchanged and averts Python package dependency conflicts.

 To install and run Covalent under :code:`systemd`, use the instructions in :doc:`./deploy_with_systemd`.